 Lyme disease and Tick-borne encephalitis are present.
 Use Insect repellent with DEET or Picaridin.

-Healthcare quality in Riga is typically fine with contemporary amenities.
+Healthcare quality in Riga is typically fine with up-to-date facilities.

 English-speaking doctors are available in private clinics and larger hospitals.
 Pharmacies (aptieka) are widely available, many with English-speaking staff.